 Dotted around the estate we encounter all types of small homes, made from natural and recycled materials.
 “Legally these aren’t homes, so no building restrictions apply” Chris explains with a smile.
 They range from a bottle house made from empty glass bottles and clay, to a Mongolian tent made from wood, canvas and wool, to a cave house made in a natural cavity, with daylight from the roof.
 Alice checks into the “Gaia centre”, made from local stone, clay and wood.
 We lodge in the “carob tree house”, a hut made around a living carob tree.
 All dwellings have one thing in common: they are beautifully decorated and very cosy.

 Under a bright sun and a blue sky we learn more about what makes Casita Verde “eco”.
-Stay tuned for more info on this eco-tourism and education solution.
+For more info on this eco-tourism and education solution, read our article and see our video here.

 We are anxious to see more of Ibiza and sail for Cala Llonga.
 This small but very well sheltered bay is only 8 nm further, and with a westerly wind we easily sail there using only our genoa.
 We drop our “tandem” anchor, and look around.
 The crystal clear blue water, the large sandy beach and the green and steep cliffs make us feel like being in a tropical paradise.
 Unfortunately, some hotels also found this beautiful spot.
 They are still closed, so at least we have the bay to ourselves.